YADRO-KNS/obmc-yadro-cli/README.md

 sudo configuration for each script - links between executable modules and Linux groups.
 This configuration allows for group members to run scripts with elevated privileges.

+## Adding new features
+New script must be placed into one of the predefined directory:
+- `admin` (administrators);
+- `operator` (operators);
+- `user` (others).

+The script must contain description used for constructing system-wide help.
+Description is a comment inside the script started with identifier `CLI:`, for example:
+`# CLI: One-line comment that describes command purpose`